47 Years Ago: Merle Haggard Hits No. 1 With ‘The Fightin’ Side of Me’

 “I don’t think he understands the way things work in Washington … I don’t think he realizes he can’t just tell somebody to do something and have it done, you know,” Haggard said.
 “I think he’s dealing from a strange deck.”

-The “Okie From Muskogee” singer has said in the past that he is not very hopeful about the future of the country he once sang about so proudly.
+The “Okie From Muskogee” singer said in 2012 that he was not very hopeful about the future of the country he once sang about so proudly.

 “The home front, it is kind of fiddling while Rome burns,” he told CNN.
 “We are in trouble economically.
 I don’t think we can blame it all on one black man.
 I think we spent 50 years getting ourselves in trouble, and it may take a long time to get ourselves out of it.
 It is going to take more years than I got left.”